PGMax: Factor Graphs for Discrete Probabilistic Graphical Models and Loopy Belief Propagation in JAX: A fully flat array-based LBP implementation

 \section{A fully flat array-based LBP implementation}

-LBP passes around real valued vectors called messages along factor graph edges.
-Although we can easily derive message updates given a factor graph, due to the potentially complicated topology, factor definitions and discrete variables with a varying number of states, it's challenging to design efficient Python data structures for storing and updating messages.
-Existing packages (e.g. pgmpy and pomegranate) typically resort to irregular data structures for message storage and heavy use of control flows for message updates.
-This makes them inefficient in Python, and largely restricts their computations to CPUs.
-A possible alternative is to pad messages into regular multidimensional arrays and update messages using efficient array-based computations.
-However, this usually requires model-specific data structures and padding strategies, and sometimes leads to highly inefficient memory usage.
+LBP passes real-valued vectors, called ``messages'', along the edges of a factor graph.
+For a given factor graph, the message updates can be easily derived.
+However, it is empirically challenging to design efficient Python data structures for storing and updating the messages due to the (a) potentially complicated topology of the factor graph (b) complex factor definitions and (c) varying number of states of the discrete variables.
+Existing Python packages (e.g. \texttt{pgmpy} and \texttt{pomegranate}) typically resort to irregular data structures to store the messages and heavily use control flows for message updates.
+This makes them inefficient, and largely restricts their computations to CPUs.
+A possible alternative here is to pad messages into regular multidimensional arrays and update messages using efficient array-based computations.
+However, this would require model-specific data structures and padding strategies, and we have empirically observed that this leads to inefficient memory usage.

-To address this challenge, PGMax concatenates variable-to-factor and factor-to-variable messages associated with the edges into two separate 1D arrays, and develops a novel fully flat array-based LBP implementation.
-By keeping track of the global indices of variable states, edge states and factor valid configurations, PGMax leverages the \href{https://www.tensorflow.org/xla/operation_semantics#gather}{gather}/\href{https://www.tensorflow.org/xla/operation_semantics#scatter}{scatter} operations \href{https://jax.readthedocs.io/en/latest/jax.ops.html#indexed-update-operators}{implemented in JAX} for a succinct\footnote{See \href{https://github.com/vicariousinc/PGMax/blob/master/pgmax/bp/infer.py}{pgmax.bp.infer} for the fully flat array-based message updates in two simple functions.}, efficient and scalable LBP implementation.
+To address these challenges, PGMax concatenates all the variable-to-factor and factor-to-variable messages of a factor graph into two separate 1D arrays, and develops a novel fully flat array-based LBP implementation.
+By keeping track of the global indices of variable states and the corresponding valid factor configurations, PGMax leverages the \href{https://www.tensorflow.org/xla/operation_semantics#gather}{gather}/\href{https://www.tensorflow.org/xla/operation_semantics#scatter}{scatter} operations \href{https://jax.readthedocs.io/en/latest/jax.ops.html#indexed-update-operators}{implemented in JAX} for a succinct, efficient and scalable LBP implementation.